emptynick/voyager-docs/README.md

-# Voyager generic boilerplate
+# Voyager documentation

-This repository serves as a starting point to develop a custom generic plugin for Voyager II.
+This plugin for Voyager II allows you to browse the official documentation directly in your admin panel.

+## TODO

+- Parse alert blocks
+- Parse and display images